raphaelsanchez/raphaelsanchez/README.md

 Worried about environmental issues, the place and impact of digital technology in our world, concerned with respecting standards and web accessibility, I now seek to give meaning to my work.

-- 🌱 I’m currently learning React and improve my javascript skills on OpenClassrooms
+- ✅ I just finished my React training cours 🎉 and improved my JS/TS skills 🚀 on OpenClassrooms
 - 👯 I’m looking to collaborate with persons aware of the need to begin an accessible and responsible digital transition.

 <!--